Nessphoro/sublimeassembly/README.md

 Sublimeassembly 2
 =================
-New version of Sublime Text NASM syntax that you love, now with built-in documentation for most instructions.
+New version of Sublime Text NASM syntax that you love, now with built-in documentation and auto-completion for most instructions.
-Just right click and select Documentation.
-(But this only work in Sublime Text 3)
+Documentation and auto-completions only work in Sublime Text 3

 More features are coming but contribution is always welcome.